-Open the Advanced > DUCD L3 Polary > Configuration dialog Interface to b Open the Advanced > DHCP L2 Relay > Configuration dialog, Interface tab.
-For port 1/1, specify the settings as follows: - Mark the checkbox in the Active column.
+☐ Open the Advanced > DHCP L2 Relay > Configuration dialog, Interface tab.
+For port 1/1, specify the settings as follows: Mark the checkbox in the Active column.
 For port 1/2, specify the settings as follows: Mark the checkbox in the Active column.
-Mark the checkbox in the Trusted port column.
-Open the Advanced > DHCP L2 Relay > Configuration dialog, VLAN ID tab.
+Mark the checkbox in the Trusted port column. ☐ Open the Advanced > DHCP L2 Relay > Configuration dialog, VLAN ID tab.
 Specify the settings for VLAN 2 as follows: Mark the checkbox in the Active column.
 Mark the checkbox in the Circuit ID column.
-To use the IP address of the device as the Remote ID, in the Remote ID type column specify the value ip.
-To enable the function, select the on radio button in the Operation frame.
-Save the changes temporarily.
-To do this, click the 🗸 button.
+To use the IP address of the device as the Remote ID, in the Remote ID type column specify the value ip. $\square$ To enable the function, select the $On$ radio button in the Operation frame. ☐ To save the changes temporarily, click the ✓ button.